2018 MLB All-Star Game: How to watch, stream the game and Selection Show

 How can I watch if I don't have cable?

-You can livestream the All-Star Game on FoxSports.com and the Fox Sports app and the Home Run Derby on WatchESPN.com and the WatchESPN app, but you will need to prove you have a pay TV subscription.
+You can livestream the All-Star Game on FoxSports.com and the Fox Sports app, but you will need to prove you have a pay TV subscription.

 If you don't have a cable or satellite TV subscription, then you can watch with a live-TV streaming service but will need to make sure you can get a live feed for the All-Star Game.
 In some markets, you can watch on-demand but not live content from Fox and the other local networks.